Geborgen/nordic-souls/README.md

 - GPU: NVIDIA GeForce GTX 1060 6GB
 - RAM: 16GB DDR4

 My specs are the minimum recommended for the best experience.

-I get around 40-50 FPS in most exteriors.
+With the default ENB, in heavy areas (Falkreath/Riverwood) I might get ~35 FPS, but in most other exteriors I'll get closer to 50 FPS.
+In interiors, I'll keep a steady 60.
+Many users report a stable high FPS in most or all areas of the game.

 The list requires ~232GB of free space (including downloads).
 Without downloads, it's ~148GB.